 - 1 (2-inch) piece Parmesan cheese rind, optional

-- 2 medium carrots, peeled and sliced into ¼-inch pieces
+- 2 medium carrots, peeled and sliced into half moons

-- 1 rib of celery, sliced into moons
+- 1 rib of celery, sliced into half moons

 - 1 garlic clove, grated